 You may not be as motivated to hit the gym or go for a run.
 It’s easier to swing by McDonald’s on the way home than it is to make a healthy meal for one.
 Maybe it feels less pressing to go to the doctor for your regular check-up.
 None of these are necessarily major things on their own, but all together, they can build up.
 These are big reasons why men often face various health concerns after divorce.
 This includes hypertension, heart disease, and even cancer, among others.

 Men have to contend with a laundry list of possible health problems in the best of times.
 That’s why events like Men’s Health Month are so important.
 They raise awareness and can lead people to take active measures to improve wellness.
-Following divorce, these risks only increase, so, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.
+Following a divorce, these risks only increase, so, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.